 FRANKFORT, Ind. — Convicted inmates in Clinton County will soon be charged while they stay in jail.

-Sheriff Rich Kelly proposed the idea, and county commissioners just passed an ordinance to make it happen, but not everyone is so happy with Clinton County’s decision to charge guilty inmates $30 per day in jail.
+Sheriff Rich Kelly proposed the idea, and county commissioners just passed an ordinance to make it happen.

-Sheriff Kelly says this new policy would only charge people who make more than twice the federal poverty level.
+He said only people who make more than twice the federal poverty level will be charged.

-Vanderburgh County says they also charge their inmates but only with a onetime booking fee.
+Vanderburgh County said they also charge their inmates but only with a one time booking fee.
 If someone is convicted of a crime, they would pay $50.